yz89122/lab-surveillance-sys/README.md

 We need to create a virtual environment at the first time.

 > It's fine if you wanna install those things globally.
-> I suggest you to create a virtual environment if you don't want to mess your computer :)
+> I suggest you to create a virtual environment if you don't want to mess your environment up :)

 ```bash
 python3 -m venv python